bninni/line-driver/README.md

 * `ignoreEmpty` - Whether or not empty strings (`''`) should be be considered invalid
   * *Default :* `false`

-In the following example, lets assume that that `example.txt` now looks like the following:
+In the following example, let's assume that that `example.txt` now looks like the following:
 ```
 1|	one
 2|